wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getconnectioncount.md

 ---
-title: ont:getconnectioncount \[POST\]
+title: ont:getconnectioncount - Ontology
-description: The number of nodes connected to the current network.
+description: Example code for the ont:getconnectioncount json-rpc method. Сomplete guide on how to use ont:getconnectioncount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters